EVORA-project/evora-ontology/models/docs/identificationTechnique.md

 # Slot: identification technique (identificationTechnique)

 _A method or procedure used to detect, identify, and confirm the presence of a specific nucleic acid sequence, pathogen, or associated constructs.
-This may involve various techniques such as PCR, sequencing, hybridization, or other molecular methods, utilizing specific tools and procedures for accurate detection and analysis_
+This may involve various techniques such as PCR, sequencing, hybridization, or other molecular methods, utilizing specific tools and procedures for accurate detection and analysis._